 DROP TABLE are not reversible.
 Currently we don't have any data in our table, but if we did and we performed one of these actions, we would have lost all of the data in that table or column.
 Always perform such actions with care.

 Whoa!
 We covered a lot of ground in this chapter!
 We've explored the general syntax for

 ALTER TABLE and also looked at numerous ways in which we can alter an existing table:

-Although the SQL statements for all of these actions use the same initial
+Although the SQL statements for most of these actions use the same initial